xMcacutt/Ty-Collectible-Tracker-Plugin/README.md

 Pressing F3 on its own will cause the collectible tracker to toggle between global and level counts for all collectibles where having separate values makes sense.

 ---

+## Special Thanks

+Thanks to [Kana (ElusiveFluffy)](https://github.com/ElusiveFluffy) for the architecture of TygerFramework, allowing these plugins to be created.